objektwerks/scalafx.http/README.md

 Design
 ------
->This app uses the Chuck Norris ( https://api.chucknorris.io/jokes/random ) rest service.
+>This app uses a Chuck Norris ( https://api.chucknorris.io/jokes/random ) rest service.
 Of course, this
 >app does not call this service, Chuck does.
 The main web site can be found at: https://api.chucknorris.io/

 Json